-Herkimer County Community College expects students to remain in good academic standing which means students must be making satisfactory academic progress (SAP) towards completing their degree or certificate program.
-Herkimer College review SAP each term (fall, spring and summer).
+Herkimer College expects students to remain in good academic standing, which means students must be making satisfactory academic progress (SAP) towards completing their degree or certificate program.
+Herkimer College reviews SAP each term (fall, winter, spring, and summer).

 - Students must maintain a minimum cumulative GPA (see SAP qualitative chart) including remedial and repeated courses to be in good academic standing.